-LVT and LVP, what are they?
-If you’re on the look out for flooring, you’ve probably heard their names and the associated buzz.
+Luxury Vinyl Tile (LVT) and Luxury Vinyl Plank (LVP): what are they?
+If you’re on the lookout for flooring, you’ve probably heard their names and the associated buzz.
 In fact, LVT and LVP are both types of “Vinyl Plank,” a term that the public uses to encompass a new wave of vinyl floor coverings.

 The industry calls it “Luxury Vinyl,” which is more accurate, but because the former is more popular, I will use ‘Vinyl Plank’ in telling you why it is such an excellent product.